Skip to main content Skip to footer

 What is a Cleanroom?

 A cleanroom is a controlled internal environment where airborne pollutants are filtered out to reduce the number of particles in the air.
+Other environmental variables like temperature, ventilation, humidity, and airflow adjust to create the ideal manufacturing environment.

 How Does a Cleanroom Work?